Prostate cancer: Signs and symptoms

 Early prostate cancer usually causes no symptoms.
-As the cancer advances, it may cause erectile dysfunction, blood in the urine or semen, or trouble urinating – commonly including frequent urination and slow or weak urine stream.
-More than half of men over age 50 experience some form of urination problem, typically due to issues other than prostate cancer such as benign prostatic hyperplasia (non-cancerous enlargement of the prostate).
+As the cancer advances, it may cause erectile dysfunction, blood in the urine or semen, or trouble urinating, commonly including frequent urination and slow or weak urine stream.
+More than half of men over age 50 experience some form of urination problem, typically due to issues other than prostate cancer, such as benign prostatic hyperplasia (non-cancerous enlargement of the prostate).

 Advanced prostate tumors can metastasize to nearby lymph nodes and bones, particularly in the pelvis, hips, spine, ribs, head, and neck.
-There they can cause fatigue, unexplained weight loss, and back or bone pain that does not improve with rest.
+There, they can cause fatigue, unexplained weight loss, and back or bone pain that does not improve with rest.
 Metastases can damage the bones around them, and around a quarter of those with metastatic prostate cancer develop a bone fracture.
-Growing metastases can also compress the spinal cord causing weakness in the legs and feet, or limb paralysis.
+Growing metastases can also compress the spinal cord, causing weakness in the legs and feet, or limb paralysis.

 Screening

 Most cases of prostate cancer are diagnosed through screening tests, when tumors are too small to cause any symptoms.
 This is done through blood tests to measure levels of the protein prostate-specific antigen (PSA), which are elevated in those with enlarged prostates, whether due to prostate cancer or benign prostatic hyperplasia.
 The typical man's blood has around 1 nanogram (ng) of PSA per milliliter (mL) of blood tested.
 Those with PSA levels below average are very unlikely to develop dangerous prostate cancer over the next 8 to 10 years.
 Men with PSA levels above 4ng/mL are at increased risk – around 1 in 4 will develop prostate cancer – and are often referred for a prostate biopsy.
-PSA levels over 10ng/mL indicate an even higher risk: more than half men in this group develop prostate cancer.
+PSA levels over 10ng/mL indicate an even higher risk: more than half of men in this group develop prostate cancer.
 Men with high PSA levels are often recommended to repeat the blood test four to six weeks later, as PSA levels can fluctuate unrelated to prostate cancer.
 Benign prostatic hyperplasia, prostate infection, recent ejaculation, and some urological procedures can increase PSA levels; taking 5α-reductase inhibitors can decrease PSA levels.